microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/businessflowtemplate-list.md

     "value":[
         {
             "id": "842169fe-e1b7-4ce9-98b6-6a9db02eec6b",
-            "displayName": "Access Reviews for External Users' access to groups" },
+            "displayName": "Access reviews of guest user memberships of a group" },
         {
             "id": "7fbc909b-efe1-4c72-8ae6-99cb30b882de",
-            "displayName": "Access Reviews for External Users' access to applications" },
+            "displayName": "Access reviews of guest user assignments to an application" },
         {
             "id": "50839a84-e23c-44a7-a8cc-16e162afc656",
-            "displayName": "Access Reviews for All Users' assignment to applications" },
+            "displayName": "Access reviews of assignments to an application" },
         {
             "id": "6e4f3d20-c5c3-407f-9695-8460952bcc68",
+            "displayName": "Access reviews of memberships of a group" },
+        {
+            "id": "d7e0b82d-997f-44d0-ac5e-de9deb087c15",
-            "displayName": "Access Reviews for Office 365 Groups' membership" }
+            "displayName": "Access reviews of memberships of an Azure AD role" }
     ]
 }